Alamofire + AlamofireObjectMapper

 This happens because the database now has data, which means that both completions will return 10 movies.

 It’s worth repeating that having multiple callbacks for a single function call is not good.
-We only have it here for simplicity and to visualize what’s going on.
-You should adjust the service implementation to only call the completion block once.
+We only have it here to visualize what’s going on.
+You should adjust the service to only call the completion block once.

-Now bring the app offline and call getTopRatedMovies instead (Alamofire caches the previous result, so we have to fetch previously unfetched data).
+Now get the app offline and call getTopRatedMovies instead (Alamofire caches the previous result, so we have to fetch new data).
 If you then run the app again, the output should be:

 Found 10 movies (callback #1)